 The other two teams in the field are Finland’s Cecilia Törn & Jussiville Partanen, who finished 18th at the World Championships, and are making their Grand Prix series debut, and Shiyue Wang and Xinyu Liu of China, who finished 22nd at the World Championships.

-The short dance is on Thursday, January 26th with the free dance taking place on the 28th.
+The short dance takes place on Friday the 28th with the free dance contested on Saturday.